kubernetes-sigs/kustomize/demos/breakfast.md

 EOF
 ```

-And likewise for Bob, who wants _five_ pancakes, with strawberries:
+And likewise a [variant] for Bob, who wants _five_ pancakes, with strawberries:

 <!-- @bobOverlay @test -->
 ```